-When Will 'Reputation' Be On Spotify?
-Everything To Know About Taylor Swift's New Album
+Everything To Know About Taylor Swift's 'Reputation' Album Drop, So You're Ready For It

 Is everybody hanging in there during Reputation week?
 If you have a computer (even though you probably don't even have to turn it on), you've heard that Taylor Swift is dropping her sixth album this week on Nov.
 10. The details of how, where, and when exactly are still up in the air, leaving fans scrambling to Google to ask the question, when will Reputation be on Spotify?
 And should we preemptively call in sick so we can spend the day at home obsessing over it?